Whitehill Street West, Stockport, Cheshire, SK4 1PB

-Hello and welcome to our Reception class page.
-Throughout the year we will update this page to reflect the steps our class take in their learning, to celebrate their success and to give you support with school life and home learning.
+Hello and welcome to our Early Years page.
+Throughout the year we will update this page to reflect the steps our class take in their learning, to celebrate their successes and to support you with school life and home learning.

-Please see the 'Welcome Leaflet' below under 'Early Years Important Information' for further information on our school policies, our curriculum, ClassDojo and our online learning journal Tapestry.
+Please find our 'Welcome Leaflet' below under 'Early Years Important Information' for further information on our school policies, our curriculum and ClassDojo.

-If you have any questions or concerns please do not hesitate to contact the school or send me a message on ClassDojo.
+If you have any questions or concerns, please do not hesitate to contact the school or send a member of staff a message on ClassDojo.

 Many thanks,